umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-4.md

 I selected this artefact because it helped me understand that censorship is not simply about deciding whether harmful content should be removed.
 Government intervention may protect users from harmful material, but restrictions can also raise questions about freedom of expression and the limits of government authority.

-**YOUR SENTENCE: Write one sentence explaining what you personally learned about balancing online safety and freedom.**
+“I learned that protecting people from harmful online content is important, but governments also need to consider freedom of expression when deciding what information should be restricted.”

-This case showed me that ICT professionals need to consider both the intended benefits and wider consequences of restricting online content.
+This matches the workshop's discussion of the tension between national regulation and global platforms.

 ---